 I have had many months now to reflect on my past corporate world experiences of working on someone else’s dream.
 One day you will say today is the day, because you wanted it so bad and verbalized it into your existence or maybe you already have?
 This is called manifesting.
 I will come back to this powerful thing called manifesting but for now, let me tell you a story about a redheaded girl from New York.

 She was the baby of five, living in Long Island, NY.
 She would cross the woods to go to school and return home to build a snowman in her front yard.
-She would go to her Father’s 47-acre sod farm every chance she could, where her chickens lived.
+She would go to her Father’s 47-acre sod farm where her chickens lived, every chance she could.
 She loved her father’s bird shop and would feel like they spoke to her without the spoken word.
 She was so connected to her source of energy.

 I remember fighting this new label and would go into my own world.